dronekit/droneshare/README.md

 DroneShare is a shared repository of drone missions.
 It was conceived by @geeksville with the idea of having an easier way of sharing logs, and it eventually grew into the current state.
 The backend server behind this is called DroneKit-Cloud, which is part of DroneKit by 3D Robotics.

-This is new version of droneshare - built upon the DroneKit.
+This is new version of droneshare - built upon DroneKit.
 Please see our [welcome letter](WELCOME.md).

 ## Developers guide